DHNishi/Battlejack/README.md

 # Battlejack
 A turn-based RPG adventure where you battle foes with Blackjack!

+# What Works?

+A basic battle system using the RPG and Blackjack mechanics together works.

+A simple character creation system.

+## What needs immediate work?

+Re-factor the battle action system to be more maintainable and sustainable.
+This includes not relying on the return value of the output text.

+Need to add an experience system.

+Need to actually make spells.

+Need to add a race/class system.

+Need to make the other stats actually useful.

 # What features are planned?

 ## Milestone 1